Terms & Conditions

 As the copyright holder of the platform’s source code, Breda University of Applied Sciences (BUas) has a strong research & development interest.
 We therefore uphold a simple R&D Code of Conduct in addition to GPLv3 license:

 - We request platform users to inform BUas about their use.
 Please get in touch through http://www.mspchallenge.info.

 - We request platform users to consider further developing the platform together with us.

-- We request platform users to publish together with us about the platform’s design, development and application in areas as varied as marine sciences, marine simulation, fishing and ecology, educational education, design and game sciences, and evaluation.
+- We request platform users to publish together with us about the platform’s design, development and application in areas as varied as marine sciences, marine simulation, fishing and ecology, educational science, design and game sciences, and evaluation.